Jennie Carter: Legacy

 The Nevada County historical society has included Carter in their exhibit of late 19th century black pioneers of the Sierra Nevadas.
 Most of these African-American communities had disappeared by the 20th century, as people left small towns to find jobs in bigger cities.

-A reenactment video featuring several Jennie Carter essays was filmed at the Doris Foley Historical Library and the Pine Grove Cemetery in Nevada City, CA.
+A reenactment video featuring several Jennie Carter essays was filmed at the Doris Foley Historical Library and the Pine Grove Cemetery in Nevada City.

+In December 2023 the Nevada County Historical Landmarks Commission designated the Carters’ former home site at Drummond Street and American Hill Road in Nevada City as Nevada County Historical Landmark NEV 23‑03.
+The marker notes that Jennie Correll Carter, an influential journalist writing under the pen names Anna J. Trask and Semper Fidelis, and her husband Dennis Drummond Carter, a musician and civil‑rights advocate, lived at the site from 1867 to 1873.